 Francis Ouimet made his eighth and final playing appearance at St. Andrews.
 He remained as USA captain for the next four matches.

 The R&A selected Hon.
 Michael Scott as playing captain for GB&I at the age of 55 in March 1934.
-He was joined by Harry Bentley, Eric Fiddian, Sam McKinlay, Jack McLean, Cyril Tolley, Tony Torrance and Roger Wethered in this first team announcement.
+He was joined by Harry Bentley, Eric Fiddian, Sam McKinlay, Jack McLean, Cyril Tolley, Tony Torrance and Roger Wethered in the first team announcement.

 Scott was chosen on the back of his victory in the 1933 Amateur Championship at Hoylake.
 He remains the oldest player on either side to play in the Walker Cup.